Church of Our Lady of Walsingham and Saint Francis

 - Car Park & Toilet within the cemetery grounds

-- Rail Stations – Rochester and Chatham stations are both about 20 minute walks
+– Rail Stations cane be found in Rochester and Chatham and are both about 20 minute walk,

-- We are about 5 minutes from M2 motorway
+– We are about 5 – 10 minutes from M2 motorway – Chatham junction